Welcome to Syracuse Florence!

 Exception: Applications for the Florence Design and Florence Engineering programs will be reviewed for admission after the deadline.

 The Syracuse Florence architecture program is designed for students enrolled in a professional architecture program who have completed five semesters of design studio.
-Deadline: October 1/ February 10; GPA – 2.5
+Deadline: September 1/February 10; GPA – 2.5

 (Fall only) The course schedule at the University of Florence (UniFi) includes a variety of courses in economics and political science offered in English, which provides an exciting opportunity for Syracuse Florence Center students who are not proficient in Italian language to take a class with Italian students.
 These classes will meet at UniFi, an approximate 20-30 minute one-way commute from the Syracuse campus.
 Deadline: March 15; GPA – 2.5